 What are the Principles of Design?

 There is no agreed-upon number of principles of design in art.
 All of the textbooks and websites are custom lists, written from what the author knows best and thinks are the most important.
 Some can be grouped, and some broken apart.
 Don't get hung up on numbers; just embrace the concepts.
+Here is an list of design portfolio website templates for your use.

 The top seven design principles include–